 Nowadays you don’t get a job with one call or meeting.
 Inevitably you need to meet and talk with other people.
 So, this person, the initial gatekeeper, is in a really tough spot.
 They both vet and pass along a candidate (or candidates) that everyone else:

-1. Loves the forwarded candidate and says “wow that wasn’t a waste of time” (but gatekeeper doesn’t get much credit because everyone is feeling “well, there are so many qualified people out here we shouldn’t see any bad candidates”).
+1. – Loves the forwarded candidate and says “wow that wasn’t a waste of time” (but gatekeeper doesn’t get much credit because everyone is feeling “well, there are so many qualified people out there we shouldn’t see any bad candidates”).

 Regardless of outcome the gatekeeper is the vetter and passer alonger.

 The Great gatekeepers?
-They play no guessing games (for one because they don’t have time).
-They say exactly what they want to hear.
+They play no guessing games (mostly because they just don’t have the time).
+They say exactly what they want/need to hear.
 It’s kind of like RFP (request for proposal) 101.
 They have one or two non open ended “here is specifically what I want you to tell me and here is the format” questions in order to have an easy comparison point versus other candidate conversations.

 So.
 “Tell me your favorite assignment and why” as a gatekeeper question sucks.
-Too much maneuvering room.
-Lack of specifics on what the organization would truly want to hear about.
+It leaves way too much maneuvering room.
+It lacks of specifics on what the organization would truly want to hear about.

 Anyway.